Millettia

-Millettia is a genus of legume in the family Fabaceae.
-It consists of about 150 species, which are distributed in the tropical and subtropical regions of the world.
-The genus was formerly known by the name Pongamia, but that name was rejected in favor of the name Millettia, and many species have been reclassified.
-Due to recent interest in biofuels, Pongamia is often the generic name used when referring to Millettia pinnata, a tree being explored for producing biodiesel.
+Millettia is a genus of flowering plants in the family Fabaceae.
+It consists of about 169 species of shrubs, lianas or trees, which are native to tropical and subtropical regions of sub-Saharan Africa, the Indian subcontinent, Indochina, southern China, Malesia, and New Guinea.
+Typical habitats include tropical rain forest and seasonally-dry lowland and upland forest and forest margins, woodland, thicket, wooded grassland, and secondary vegetation.

 Description

 In 1834, in Prodromus Florae Peninsulae Indiae Orientalis Robert Wight and George Arnott Walker-Arnott describe Millettia as:

 Calyx cup-shaped, lobed or slightly toothed.
 Corolla papilionaceous: vexillum recurved, broad, emarginate, glabrous or silky on the back.
 Stamens diadelphous (9 and 1), the tenth quite distinct.
 Legume flat, elliptic or lanceolate, pointed, coriaceous, thick margined, wingless indehiscent, 1-2 seeded: valves closely cohering with each other all round the seeds and between them.
 Twining or arboreous.
 Leaves very large, unequally pinnated: leaflets opposite, with a setaceous partial stipule at the base of each partial petiole.
 Racemes axillary, more or less branched and compound.
 Flowers pretty large, purplish, pedicelled on shortish diverging partial peduncles.